 For those who prefer a simpler means of programming their dataloggers, PC400 includes Short Cut for Windows (SCWin).
 SCWin can generate a program for any of our dataloggers and supports all of our popular sensors, as well as user-created custom sensor files (using an existing sensor file as the starting point).
 Short Cut can also be used for the ET107, ET106, and MetData1 Weather Stations.

-View provides tabular data displays and line-graphs of an unlimited number of elements from a data file.
+View Pro allows data from a data file to be viewed in a numeric format, or in one of several graphical formats, including a line graph, X/Y plot, histogram, rainflow histogram, or FFT.
+Multiple data files can be opened at once, allowing side-by-side comparison of the data.
 The graphs can be saved in a variety of formats.
 The left and right y-axes of the graphs can be configured independently.

-DevConfig allows you to send new operating systems to dataloggers and other devices with flash memory, configure various PakBus® settings in dataloggers, and edit settings for communication peripherals such as the NL240 and RF401A.
+DevConfig allows you to send new operating systems to dataloggers and other devices with flash memory, configure various PakBus settings in dataloggers, and edit settings for communication peripherals such as the NL241 and RF401A.

-CardConvert is used to convert and save binary data from a PC Card, CompactFlash® card, or microSD card.
+CardConvert is used to convert and save binary data from a PC Card, CompactFlash card, or microSD card.
 PC Cards are compatible with our CR5000 and CR9000X dataloggers.
 CompactFlash cards are compatible with our CR1000, CR3000, CR5000, and CR9000X dataloggers.
-MicroSD cards are compatible with our CR6 datalogger.
+MicroSD cards are compatible with our CR6 and CR1000X dataloggers.

 Split is used to post-process data files and create reports.
 It sorts and combines data based on time or conditions, performs calculations on data values, converts “Day of Year” calendar dates into more traditional date/time stamps and allows variable column widths for printable reports.

-Required computer operating system—Windows XP, Vista, 7, or 8
+Required computer operating system—Windows 7, 8, or 10

 PC400 is compatible with the mixed array, PakBus®, and TD datalogger operating systems for the CR510, CR10X, and CR23X dataloggers.